Bargsteen/SDU-Tracker/README.md

 # ActivityTracker

+## Tips For Developing
+Tracker keeps its settings, such as users, end-of-tracking date etc., in the UserDefaults.
+To clear them run the following in a terminal: `defaults delete dk.sdu.health.Tracker` The last part has to match the identifier of the app exactly, and is case-sensitive.

 ## Cuckoo Mocking Framework
 Mocking in Swift is a bit tricky, because the language does not have runtime reflection.
 Instead code generation is used.
 [Cuckoo](https://github.com/Brightify/Cuckoo) is the most popular mocking framework, but it is a bit tricky to use.